labgem/PPanGGOLiN/docs/user/projection.md

 For Gene Family and Partition of Input Genes:

 - `cds_sequences.fasta`: This file contains the sequences of coding regions (CDS) from the input genome.
-- `gene_to_gene_family.tsv`: It provides the mapping of genes to gene families of the pangenome. its format follows [this output](Outputs.md#gene-families-and-genes)
+- `gene_to_gene_family.tsv`: It provides the mapping of genes to gene families of the pangenome.
+Its format follows [this output](Outputs.md#gene-families-and-genes)
 - `sequences_partition_projection.tsv`: This file maps the input genes to its partition (Persistent, Shell or Cloud).
-- `specific_genes.tsv`: This file list the gene of the input genomes that do not align to any gene of the pangenome.
+- `specific_genes.tsv`: This file lists the gene of the input genomes that do not align to any gene of the pangenome.
 These genes are assigned to Cloud parititon.

 For RGPs and Spots: